Conjunctive Queries With Self-Joins, Towards a Fine-Grained Complexity Analysis: Preliminaries

-\begin{lemma}[Cheater's Lemma, \cite{DBLP:conf/pods/CarmeliK19}] Let $q$ be a conjunctive query and $c$ be a constant.
-Assume that there is an enumeration algorithm with linear preprocessing time and producing each solution to $q$ after a constant/linear delay, possibly with repetitions but each output is produced at most $c$ times.
-Then there is an enumeration algorithm, with linear preprocessing time, producing each solution with no repetition and with constant/linear delay.
-However, this new algorithm may use, during the enumeration phase, a memory of size $O(n^{|q|})$. \end{lemma}
+\begin{lemma}[(Cheater's Lemma) \cite{UCQs}] Let $q$ be a conjunctive query.
+If there is an algorithm evaluating $q$ with linear preprocessing time and constant/linear delay, where the number of times each output is produced is bound by a constant, then there is an enumeration algorithm for $q$ that runs with linear preprocessing time and constant/linear delay, producing the solutions with no repetition.
+This new algorithm may use during the enumeration phase a memory of size $O(\size{D}^{|q|})$ over an input database $D$. \end{lemma}

-Non-linear extra memory may also be needed for being able to make efficient tests of whether a given tuple is a fact of the database or not.
-These tests are often made during the enumeration phase.
-In the case of linear delay enumeration, the test can easily be done with a scan of the database, but when the delay is constant, it is not clear how to do the test without a preprocessing that computes the adjacency matrix of the input database.
-This matrix has size $n^l$ where $l$ is the maximal arity of a relation of the database.

-As usual in this area, our lower bounds assume some algorithmic conjectures that we now describe.

-\begin{itemize} \item \hyperclique{} conjecture.
-For all $k\geq 3$, it is not possible to determine the existence of a $k$-hyperclique\footnote{A $k$-hyperclique is a set of $k$ nodes such that any subset of these nodes of size $k-1$ forms a hyperedge.} in a $(k-1)$-uniform\footnote{A hypergraph is $(k-1)$-uniform if every hyperedge is of size $k-1$.} hypergraph with $n$ nodes in time $O(n^{k-1})$. \begin{itemize} \item Remark: When $k=3$, this is the conjecture that we cannot detect a triangle in a graph in $O(n^2)$ time. \hyperclique also implies the sparse version \sparsehyperclique and \BMM defined below. \end{itemize} \item \sparsehyperclique conjectures that for all $k\geq 3$, it is not possible to determine the existence of a $k$-hyperclique in a $(k-1)$-uniform hypergraph with $m$ hyperedges in time $O(m)$. \item \BMM conjectures that two $n\times n$ Boolean matrices $A$ and $B$ cannot be multiplied in time $O(n^2)$.
-It implies its sparse version \sparseBMM defined below. \item \sparseBMM conjectures that two Boolean matrices $A$ and $B$, represented as lists of their non-zero entries, cannot be multiplied in time $O(m)$, where $m$ is the number of non-zero entries in $A$, $B$, and $AB$. \end{itemize}
+As usual in this area, our lower bounds assume algorithmic conjectures, described next.
+A hypergraph is $(k-1)$-uniform if every hyperedge is of size $k-1$.
+A $k$-hyperclique is a set of $k$ nodes such that any subset of these nodes of size $k-1$ forms a hyperedge. \begin{itemize} \item \sparseBMM conjectures that two Boolean matrices $A$ and $B$, represented as lists of their non-zero entries, cannot be multiplied in time $O(m)$, where $m$ is the number of non-zero entries in $A$, $B$, and $AB$. \item \sparsehyperclique conjectures that for all $k\geq 3$, it is not possible to determine the existence of a $k$-hyperclique in a $(k-1)$-uniform hypergraph with $m$ hyperedges in time $O(m)$. \item \hyperclique{} conjectures that for all $k\geq 3$, it is not possible to determine the existence of a $k$-hyperclique in a $(k-1)$-uniform hypergraph with $n$ nodes in time $O(n^{k-1})$. \end{itemize} Notice that \sparsehyperclique implies that we cannot detect a triangle in an undirected graph in linear time. \hyperclique implies the sparse hypotheses \sparsehyperclique and \sparseBMM.